CedarStreetGarage/python-keras-neural-network-inverse-kinematics/README.md

 ### Methodology

-The robot kinematics studied here is a 3R robot.
-Why 3R?
-Mainly because I have an industial 6R and believe the waist-shoulder-elbow aspect is a good exercise for inverse kinematics.
-It is also handy given the abundance of inexpensive servo-driven 3R robotics models that are available, lending itself simple for anyone to independently verify the results on physical hardware.
-Additionally, 3R robots admit a slightly more rich set of singularities than robots like the Stanford arm and Cartesian (gantry) robots, and the forward and inverse kinematics have well known analytic solutions.
+The robot kinematics studied here is for a 3R robot.
+Simplicity and I have an industrial 6R that I can use, but moreover it is handy given the abundance of inexpensive servo-driven 3R robotics models that are available, lending itself simple for anyone to independently verify the results on physical hardware.
+3R robots admit a slightly more rich set of singularities than robots like the Stanford arm and Cartesian (gantry) robots, and the forward and inverse kinematics have well known analytic solutions.

 In this work I am using the Denavit-Hartenberg convention for computing the composite homogeneous transformation.
 For training, I am strictly using the forward kinematics to produce a set of